Coneys/GyroscopeMotion/README.md

 This means, that in example number 1 views can be moved 22 DP to right, 30 DP to left, 8 DP to bottom and 2DP to top.

-<b>If you found error or you think that library could be upgraded in any fashion, please created right issue. </b>
+<b>If you found error or you think that library could be upgraded in any fashion, please create right issue. </b>